About ABA Therapy

 Teaching Life Skills to Children With Autism

 When kids with autism are in ABA therapy, they learn many new things.
-In addition to the social skills your child learns during their sessions, ABA therapists also help children learn valuable life skills.
+In addition to social skills, ABA therapists help children learn important life skills during their sessions.

 ABA therapy uses various techniques to help children develop their basic skills for a successful life.
-The work ABA therapists do with your child during sessions, combined with the practice at home will help them improve their skills so they become the basis for their actions as they grow older.
+The work ABA therapists do with your child during sessions, along with practice at home, will help them improve their skills.
+These skills will become the foundation for their actions as they grow older.

 See How We Can Help